ThomasCochou/English_proficiency_prediction_NLP/README.md

   4 - Compute the accuracy of your system (the number of participant classified correctly) and plot the confusion matrix.

-  5 - Try to improve your system (for example you can try to use GloVe instead of BoW).
+  5 - Try to improve your system (for example using GloVe instead of BoW).

+## Adjustments:

+Due to lack of data, the classifier's accuracy never reached over 44%.
+Data mining showed that the level 1 2 3 and 7 8 9 were under-represented.
+We merged these class in order to get a better accuracy (parameters: `BOW_MERGED_CLASS` and `EMBEDDING_MERGED_CLASS`).

+## Next:
+Data mining showed that reflexions words like: "err", "er", "um", "uum", "erm" are as much present in each files.
+It could be better to remove these noises.

+## Files:

+`./glove/glove.6B.300d.txt` : GloVe files for embedding (https://nlp.stanford.edu/projects/glove/)

+`./NICT_JLE_4.1` : Transcripts source files (https://alaginrc.nict.go.jp/nict_jle/index_E.html)

+`./preprocessed_text` : Generated folder with the preprocessed texts

+`.env` : environment variable of the parameters

+`bag_of_word.py` : Bag of Word classifier script

+`data_mining.py` : Data mining script

+`embedding.py` : Embedding script

+`preprocessing.py` : Preprocessing script

-## Classifiers parameters:
+## Parameters `.env`:

   `preprocessing.py`